zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Objective

-Obtain the name servers names for the given zone (child zone) as defined in the delegation from parent zone.
+Obtain the name server names for the given zone (child zone) as defined in the delegation from parent zone.

 This is an external method to be used by test cases.